 The storage and transfer of 2.3 million gallons of fuel oil (principally No. 6 oil) subjects the Laboratory to MPF licensing by NYSDEC.
-The fuel oil used at the CSF to produce highpressure steam to heat and cool BNL facilities is stored in six tanks with capacities ranging from 300,000 to 600,000 gallons.
+The fuel oil used at the CSF to produce high-pressure steam to heat and cool BNL facilities is stored in six tanks with capacities ranging from 300,000 to 600,000 gallons.
 The remaining storage facilities at BNL have capacities that range from 100 to 10,000 gallons, and are located throughout the site where there is a need for building heat, emergency power, or other miscellaneous petroleum needs (motor oil, waste oil, lube oil).
+There were no changes to BNL's MPF License in 2016.